Biden Gets Bold on Ukraine

 However, Biden’s calculations apparently changed following news that Russia was equipping 10,000 North Korean troops who are currently in Russia.
 Putin plans on using them in a push to regain Russia’s Kursk region, which Ukraine took and held in a surprise advance into Russia in August.

-The ATACMS, which have an effective range of 190 miles, will help the Ukrainians target Russian and North Korean troops well behind the lines.
+The ATACMS, which has an effective range of 190 miles, will help the Ukrainians target Russian and North Korean troops well behind the lines.

 Zelensky acknowledged the recent development, stating in an address to the nation, “Today, there’s a lot of talk in the media about us receiving permission for respective actions.
 But strikes are not carried out with words.
 Such things are not announced.
 Missiles will speak for themselves.”

 If peace talks are to occur, Ukraine will want to use Kursk as a bargaining chip to force Russia to relinquish the Ukrainian lands it has taken in recent months.
-Some view the green light to use ATACMS as a crucial weapon to help Ukraine in this endeavor.
+Some view the ATACMS green light as crucial to helping Ukraine in this endeavor.

-Trump has repeatedly expressed his intent to bring the war to an end quickly, but he hasn’t offered any specifics.
-The Trump team leaked that the once and future president had a call with Putin, wherein he asked the Russian strongman not to escalate the war.
+Donald Trump has repeatedly expressed his intent to bring the war to an end quickly, but he hasn’t offered any specifics.
+The Trump team leaked that the president-elect had a call with Putin, during which he asked the Russian strongman not to escalate the war.

 Apparently, Putin ignored that request, as the Russians launched a missile barrage over the weekend targeting Ukraine’s energy supplies just as winter approaches.
-This move, combined with Putin’s acceptance and deployment of those 10,000 NoKo troops, demonstrates that he has no intention of slowing things down.
+This move, combined with Putin’s acceptance and deployment of North Korean troops, demonstrates that he has no intention of slowing things down.
 Indeed, Putin appears to be pressing the issue to strengthen his hand as much as possible before Trump takes office.

 Biden’s green-lighting of the ATACMS is less likely to result in Putin striking out against NATO and seems to be a calculated risk.
 Putin, knowing that Trump will soon replace Biden and bring a new foreign policy with him, is unlikely to risk spreading the conflict beyond the borders of Russia and Ukraine.